jttkim/covid19/README.md

 * Linux, Ubuntu 16.04 (xenial) http://releases.ubuntu.com/xenial/
 * Python 3.5.2 (newer Python versions should work too)
 * Biopython http://biopython.org/ 1.66
+* EMBOSS 6.6.0 (for the `needle` program)
 * PyMOL 1.7.2

+Version numbers are stated for reproducibility purposes.
+They result from the Linux system I use (xenial) and the software versions provided by the packages in the standard repository for this distribution.
+Nothing specific to these versions is used, generally the software should work on any reasonably modern distribution with no or only minor changes.

 ### External Materials